amitkgupta/kubernetes-release/README.md

 ## Contributing

-**Everyone** is encouraged to help improve this project.
+*Everyone* is encouraged to help improve this project.
 Here are some ways *you* can contribute:

-* by using it
+* use it,
-* by suggesting new features
+* suggest new features,
-* by reporting and commenting on [issues](https://github.com/amitkgupta/kubernetes-release/issues)
-* by submitting and commenting on [pull requests](https://github.com/amitkgupta/kubernetes-release/pulls):
+* report new [issues](https://github.com/amitkgupta/kubernetes-release/issues) or comment on existing ones, or
+* submit [pull requests](https://github.com/amitkgupta/kubernetes-release/pulls) or comment on existing ones; pull requests can include:
-  * write or edit documentation
+  * writing or editing documentation
-  * write unit, functional, or system tests
+  * writing unit, functional, or system tests
-  * write code (**no patch is too small**: fix typos, add comments, clean up inconsistent whitespace)
+  * writing code, even small things such as fixing typos, adding comments, cleaning up inconsistent whitespace, etc.
-  * refactor code
+  * refactoring code

 #### Submitting an Issue